A Century of Colorado Passenger Trains by various authors.

 Zimbabwe Steam Safari Donald C. Hill.
 Offers a contrasting view of narrow gauge steam railroading in southern Africa, pp. 142-236.

-Colorado Railroad Museum, hardcover with dust jacket, 236 pages, 8.5 x 11 x .5 in., over 220 illustrations; 8 maps; some color reproductions and photographs, acid free paper.
+Colorado Railroad Museum, hardcover with dust jacket, 236 pages, standard portrait book 8 x 10 in., over 220 illustrations; 8 maps; some color reproductions and photographs, acid free paper.